desaxxx/DAPI/README.md

 [![](https://jitpack.io/v/desaxxx/DAPI.svg)](https://jitpack.io/#desaxxx/DAPI)

 >[!IMPORTANT]
-> New objects from 1.21.5 is supported as of DAPI v1.1.11 and newer.
+> New objects from 1.21.5 is supported as of DAPI v1.1.11.

 > DMaterial — Materials from 1.16.1 to 1.21.5 (**version compatibility**)\
 > DParticle — Particles from 1.16.1 to 1.21.5 (**version compatibility**)\